opsgenie/terraform-provider-opsgenie/website/docs/r/integration_action.markdown

 # opsgenie_integration_action

-Manages an API Integration within Opsgenie.
-The action types that are supported are:
+Manages advanced actions for Integrations within Opsgenie.
+The actions that are supported are:
 * create
 * close
 * acknowledge